BEGINNINGS IN ITALY

 CABARET, PERFORMANCE ART, FASHION AND PRESENTING

-Throughout the years he never abandoned the cabaret scene, performing in mainstream venues (The Regency Rooms), alternative clubs (Kaos London), on the fetish scene (Torture Garden) and charity events (Franko B‘s Untouchable series) in London and around the world.
-His collaborations with Ron Athey and Carlos Motta are among his more recent forays into performance art, with shows and installations at Naples’ Madre (2009), Buenos Aires’ Malba (2018), Berlin Biennale (2020), MAMBO Bogota’ (2023) and many other museums and festivals.
-Ernesto has performed at two editions of the London Fashion Week, for Nasir Mazhar, at Pitti Uomo, for Carlo Volpi, and at other major fashion events around Europe.
-He sporadically serves as presenter and moderator at special events, like a Q&A with rapper Mykki Blanco at a festival in Italy, in 2019.
-In 2020 he was part of the international jury of the 10th edition of the Sicilia Queer Filmfest.
+Tomasini has remained a staple of the cabaret scene, performing in mainstream venues (The Regency Rooms), underground clubs (Kaos London), the fetish circuit (Torture Garden), and charity events (Franko B’s Untouchable series).
+Since 2024 he is a regular at London’s Crazy Coqs.
+His collaborations with Ron Athey and Carlos Motta have taken his performance art to museums and festivals worldwide, including Naples’ Madre (2009), Buenos Aires’ Malba (2018), Berlin Biennale (2020), and MAMBO Bogotá (2023).
+He has appeared at London Fashion Week for Nasir Mazhar, Pitti Uomo for Carlo Volpi, and other major fashion events.
+As a presenter, he has hosted Q&As (with rapper Mykki Blanco in 2019) and introduced the 70th Taormina Film Festival in 2024.
+In 2020, he served on the jury of the 10th Sicilia Queer Filmfest.

 MUSIC